Safety is our #1 priority!

 We support aviation safety through a number of programs and initiatives, including the IATA Operational Safety Audit.

-Another safety focus is reducing injuries from inflight turbulence by developing a real-time database of turbulence reports that airlines can access to help pilots avoid areas of turbulence.
+Another safety focus is reducing injuries from inflight turbulence by developing a global platform for sharing automated turbulence reports that airlines can access to help pilots avoid areas of turbulence.

 Turbulence is when the aircraft encounters a pocket of air that can feel choppy but is perfectly normal.
-Aircraft are built to withstand a lot of air pushing against them and this is not dangerous at all.
-However, you should keep your seatbelt fastened at all times in case turbulence is encountered without warning.
+Aircraft are built to withstand a lot of air pushing against them and this is not dangerous to the aircraft.
+However, you should keep your seatbelt fastened whenever you are seated, to avoid injury, in case turbulence is encountered without warning.

 DID YOU KNOW?

-Aviation is the safest from of long distance transport.
-In 2017, the all accident rate (measured in accidents per 1 million flights) was 1.08, against 2.01 for the previous 5-year period.
+Aviation is the safest form of long distance transport.
+In 2018, the all accident rate (measured in accidents per 1 million flights) was 1.35, which was the

-Concretely this means that, based on the 2017 safety performance, on average, a person would have to travel by air every day for
+person would have to travel by air every day for 16,581 years to experience a

 Other topics you might be interested in: